-It was so fun to watch.
-Many of the kids there were teens.
+Many of the kids at this event were teens.
 You could tell they were a little bored with parts of the presentation–totally normal behavior for teenagers.

 It was a great moment to watch.

-This post is sponsored by Comcast Internet Essentials Program.
+Comcast Internet Essentials Program sponsors this post.
 All opinions are my own.